JujuAdams/Vinyl/docs/5.0/Effect-Chains.md

 &nbsp;

+Vinyl offers a streamlined version of GameMaker's native ["effect bus" system](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Audio/Audio_Effects/AudioEffect.htm) that automates much of the boilerplate code required to use dynamic audio effects, such as reverb or low-pass filters.
+Vinyl also allows you to live update effect parameters whilst the game is running, much like other properties in the [configuration file](Configuration).

+Vinyl supports the following effects:
+- Reverb (`AudioEffectType.Reverb1`)
+- Delay (`AudioEffectType.Delay`)
+- Bitcrusher (`AudioEffectType.Bitcrusher`)
+- Low-pass filter (`AudioEffectType.LPF2`)
+- High-pass filter (`AudioEffectType.HPF2`)
+- Tremolo (`AudioEffectType.Tremolo`)

+Assets can be set up to automatically play using effect chains in the [configuration file](Configuration).

+?> When playing an asset using `VinylPlayOnEmitter()`, the effect chain will be determined by the emitter rather than the asset or label(s).
+You can set the effect chain to use for an emitter with `VinylEmitterEffectChain()`.

+Labels can also be set up in the [configuration file](Configuration) such that any assigned assets will use a particular effect chain.

+You can read in-depth information about configuring effect chains [here](Effect-Chains).

+!> A voice can only be played on one effect chain at a time.
+As a result, a [label's `effect chain` property](Labels) can potentially conflict with effect chain definitions in other labels if an asset is assigned to multiple labels.
+This is not considered a critical error by Vinyl but can lead to unexpected behaviour.

+&nbsp;

 ## Configuration Properties

 An effect chain should be defined as an array with, at most, 8 elements.
 Each element in the array defines an effect in the chain and must be a struct whose properties depend on what type the effect is.